Sounder (film): Box office

-Despite popular skepticism that the film would not be a financial success, and the belief that "the black film market is exclusively an action and exploitation market", the picture was a major box-office hit.
+Despite popular skepticism that the film would not be a financial success, the picture was a major box-office hit.
 The film grossed $27,045 from 2 theaters in its opening week and grossed 30% more the following week.
 Made for less than $1 million, it grossed just under $17 million, generating $9 million of theatrical rentals in the United States and Canada in 1973, the 10th highest-grossing film of 1972.